ironhack-labs/lab-advance-querying-mongo/queries.md

 SKIP
 LIMIT

-### 9. Order all the companies by their IPO prrice in a descending order.
+### 9. Order all the companies by their IPO price in a descending order.

 FILTER
 PROJECT